These States’ Anti-DEI Legislation May Impact Higher Education

 West Virginia

-West Virginia’s House Bill 3503, which failed to pass before the end of the state’s legislative session, would eliminate any mandatory diversity training, including discussion, workshops, and guest speakers on cultural appropriation, transphobia, homophobia, social justice, and inclusive language.
+Previously, West Virginia introduced House Bill 3503, which failed to pass before the end of the state’s legislative session in 2023.
+It would have eliminated any mandatory diversity training, including discussion, workshops, and guest speakers on cultural appropriation, transphobia, homophobia, social justice, and inclusive language.